East Texas: Demography

 In 2020, the population of East Texas counties was 61.8% non-Hispanic white, 16.4% Hispanic or Latino American, 16.3% African American, and 4.2% other (including Native American and Asian).
 East Texas's most ethnically and racially diverse county was Jefferson County, its largest county.

 East Texas is within the Black Belt region, the fertile area that was the center of cotton culture and enslaved African-American labor.
 Relative to other regions of Texas, East Texas formerly had the highest percentage of Black population in the state.

-Unlike Texas's total state racial demographics, only two counties in East Texas outside of Greater Houston's sphere had a majority minority.
-In 2020, Jefferson County in the Golden Triangle had non-Hispanic white as 37.44% as their largest racial or ethnic group and Titus County had a 43.78% Hispanic or Latino population as their largest racial or ethnic group.
+In contrast to the demography of Texas as a whole, only two counties in East Texas outside of Greater Houston's sphere had a majority-minority population.
+In 2020, Jefferson County in the Golden Triangle had a non-Hispanic white plurality of 37.44% and Titus County had a 43.78% Hispanic or Latino plurality.
 East Texas and Southeast Texas in particular, which had been areas with cotton plantations before the Civil War, have a significant African-American population, ranging to nearly 20% in some counties.